gilch/hissp/README.md

 Not all Lisps support this, but Clojure is a notable exception.
 Functions are generally preferable to macros when functions can do the job.
 They're more reusable and composable.
-Therefore it makes sense for macros to delegate to functions where possible.
+Therefore, it makes sense for macros to delegate to functions where possible.
 But such a macro should work in the same module.
 This requires incremental compilation and evaluation of forms, like the REPL.